 The E-3 is a nonimmigrant visa category which allows Australian nationals to work in specialty occupations in the U.S. This category also allows for spouses of E-3 visa holders to apply for work authorization in the U.S. A maximum of 10,500 E-3 visas is issued annually during each fiscal year, which runs from October 1st to September 30.
 Spouses and children of applicants do not count against the quota, and neither do applicants extending their E-3 visa status whilst still in the U.S. and working for the same employer.
+The annual E-3 cap has never been reached, a key advantage over the H-1B visa category.

 The E-3 visa classification currently applies only to nationals of Australia as well as their spouses and children.
 E-3 principal applicants must be going to the United States solely to work in a specialty occupation.
+The dependent spouse of an E-3 worker is eligible to apply for an employment authorization document (EAD).

 In order to qualify for the E-3 visa category, a valid job offer from an U.S. employer is required.
 The job offered should be a specialty occupation.
 A specialty occupation is one that requires a theoretical and practical application of a body of specialized knowledge, and the attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.